thinkshout/salesforce/README.txt

 ABOUT
 -----
-  This module suite implements a mapping functionality between SalesForce Objects and Drupal entities.
-In other words, for each of your supported Drupal entities (e.g. node, user, or entities supported by extensions), you can assign SalesForce objects that will be created / updated when the entity is saved.
-For each such assignment, you choose which Drupal and SalesForce fields should be mapped to one another.
+  This module suite implements a mapping functionality between Salesforce Objects and Drupal entities.
+In other words, for each of your supported Drupal entities (e.g. node, user, or entities supported by extensions), you can assign Salesforce objects that will be created / updated when the entity is saved.
+For each such assignment, you choose which Drupal and Salesforce fields should be mapped to one another.

   This suite also includes an API architecture which allows for additional